neuronsimulator/nrn/neuron/project/project.rst

     will be asked whether or not to continue to checkin.
 If you can't reproduce the simulation or had to change working files to reproduce it, choose "Abort"

-    If the working files did differ then :func:`prjnrnci` is run in an xterm.
+    If the working files did differ then :func:`prjnrnci` is run in an :program:`xterm`.

     The last question for the user to answer is whether to leave the working files at the new or old version.
 The answer depends on whether you envision